kubernetes/kubernetes/docs/ui.md

 cluster/kubecfg.sh -proxy -www $PWD/www
 ```

-The UX should now be running on [localhost](http://localhost:8001/static/index.html#/groups//selector)
+The UI should now be running on [localhost](http://localhost:8001/static/index.html#/groups//selector)

 ### Running remotely
-When Kubernetes is deployed, the server deploys the UX, you can visit ```/static/index.html#/groups//selector``` on your master server.
+When Kubernetes is deployed, the server deploys the UI, you can visit ```/static/index.html#/groups//selector``` on your master server.

 ### Interacting with the user interface.